Doctor of Education Overview

-The mission of the doctorate in Educational Administration and Leadership is to advance the skills, knowledge, and dispositions of school practitioners to promote high quality administration of PK-12 schools and school districts benefitting students, communities, and the global society.
+The mission of the doctor of education degree in Educational Administration and Leadership is to advance the skills, knowledge, and dispositions of school practitioners to promote high quality administration of PK-12 schools and school districts benefitting students, communities, and the global society.
 This mission is grounded in the St. Cloud State University mission of “commitment to excellence in teaching, learning, and service fostering scholarship and enhancing collaborative relationships in a global community."

 Twin Cities Graduate Center

 Doctoral Program Highlights

 - Convenient Weekend Courses: A weekend model (Friday evening and all day Saturday) of course delivery makes it a great choice for working professionals to balance learning with career and family lives.
 Students usually take two courses per semester (fall, spring, and summer) and concentrate on one course at a time.
 Each course typically meets three weekends.
 Summer courses may be in a three weekend format or a one week time block.

 Location: A new cohort starts each fall semester on the St. Cloud campus or at the Twin Cities Metro location.
 The location varies each year.
 International students may attend the program in either location.

 Program Length: Our doctoral program is designed so coursework can be completed in two (2) years.
 The dissertation proposal, research, and final defense vary depending on the student’s research timeline with a minimum of one (1) additional year.